-In today’s technology-driven world, one thing is certain: There’s no such thing as “business as usual.”
+In today’s technology-driven world, one thing is sure: There’s no such thing as “business as usual.”

-But these traditional approaches are largely outmoded in the 21st century, where the only constants are change and complexity.
-Customers — be it B2C or B2B — are in control, and their wants and needs are ever-changing.
+Many of these traditional approaches are outdated in the 21st century.
+The only constants are change and complexity.
+Customers are in control, and their wants and needs are ever-changing.
 Companies that don’t innovate or change to meet and exceed customer needs and expectations risk disruption or obsolescence.

 These disruptions come in all shapes and sizes.
 They range from systemic issues like sustainability and inclusion initiatives to more specific challenges, such as products that don’t address the needs of customers.
 To truly solve problems in today’s business landscape, organizations must think in a new way; leaders and employees need different processes and approaches to strategy and innovation.
 The answers to complex problems don’t lie in spreadsheets or business modeling.
-After all, complex problems aren’t puzzles to be solved with more information, and with most, there is no linear path to a solution.
+Complex problems aren’t puzzles to be solved with more information, and with most, there is no direct path to a solution.